Toward Practical Forecasts of Public Sentiments via Convexification for Mean Field Games: Evidence from Real World COVID-19 Discussion Data: Numerical Results

 \subsection{Implementation Details}

 Forecasting is performed by minimizing a slightly modified version of the functional \eqref{3.1}:

 Recall that $L_{1}(u,m)$ and $L_{2}(u,m)$ are the operators on the left-hand side of \eqref{3.01} and \eqref{3.02}, respectively.
 The only difference between \eqref{4.1} and \eqref{3.1} is the $H^{s}$-norm regularization term is replaced with the $L^{2}$-norms of the first and second spatial derivatives of $u$ and $m$.
 This helps to simplify the numerical implementation while maintaining solution quality.
 The minimization of the functional \eqref{4.1} is carried out using the MATLAB function \texttt{ fmincon}.
 For each 11-week period, the spatial domain $[-1,1]$ is discretized into 21 grid points, while the temporal domain $[0,1]$ is divided into 11 time steps, corresponding to the 11 weeks.
 The stopping criterion for \texttt{fmincon} is set to a first-order optimality tolerance of $10^{-5}$.
+We refer to MATLAB 2024a's Optimization Toolbox documentation \cite{Matlab2024a} for further details on the first-order optimality tolerance.
 The fixed parameters are specified as follows: